raspberrypilearning/from-me-to-you/en/step_6.md

 --- /task ---

 --- task ---
-Use the project's unique web address to send to the person who you made the digital card for.
+Use the project's unique web address to send the digital card to the person who you made it for.

 --- collapse ---
 ---